cakenggt/aleclownes.com/_drafts/dot-slash-hack.md

 Additionally, the [Tiled] editor lets you add extra data to everything, which allowed me to not only add data on whether a player could walk through a tree to a tree tile, but to add offsetX and offsetY data to entire map sections to determine where they were in relation to the origin in the world.

 Speaking of that, I also made a decision to break up my maps into sections, each of which would have data saying where to put it specifically in the global map.
 This was to make collaboration in a team more efficient and less prone to merge conflicts.
-Along those lines as well, I would have my map creation script only read the map data in as a json, freeing me from a tool if [Tiled] ever decided to go proprietary.
+Along those lines as well, I would have my map creation script only read the map data in as a JSON, freeing me from a tool if [Tiled] ever decided to go proprietary.

 For the storage of these maps, I decided early on that I did not want to load the entire map into memory, since it could get very big, which prevented me from loading from a flat JSON.
 I ended up deciding to store the map as entries in a [Redis] db due to it's speed of retrieval.
 Whenever a map change needed to be put in, I had to run a script to clear out the old entries from the db and replace them with the new entries generated from Tiled.

 ## Front end

-Write about separation of code between front-end and back-end, and how it wasn't separated in SpellScript.
+In the past I wrote a plugin called [SpellScript] for Bukkit, the Minecraft server modification platform.
+It allowed you to code up spells in JavaScript, and was the inspiration for this server.
+However, there was a huge security flaw with the plugin: the scripts written by players were executed on the server.
+While I tried to sandbox the environment as best I could, you can never be sure there wasn't some way of breaking out of the sandbox and hurting the server's files.

+DotSlashHack was designed from the ground up to address this vulnerability.
+There is an airgap between the scripts that the players write, and the code that is run on the server: nothing written by a user will ever be evaluated on server hardware.
+The way this was accomplished was by writing an entire api for the spells to access through a WebSocket connection (I used [socket.io]).
+Everything the spells did had to be requested through this api, from moving to damaging other entities.
+The logic for every request was double-checked on the server to make sure it made sense.
+Additionally, a rate-limiter was implemented for most spell and user actions, so a user couldn't hack their client to send movement or damage requests at a much greater rate than normal.

 ## Difficulties

-Write about the network issues and how it was exacerbated by js's single thread.
+I ran into a difficulty fairly early on with the networking of the game.
+JavaScript, as you may know, uses a single thread to execute all code.
+This wasn't a problem initially, because the server code has relatively little going on, and doesn't take all that much time to run.

+However, the way I had it initially set up, a separate socket emission was made for each of the entities visible to the player, to give the user updated data on each entity.
+What I didn't know at the time was that network connections are very expensive to start, and starting 30+ connections 20 times a second for each player started slowing down the server.
+I ended up solving this by bundling all of the data that a user required about the entities around it into a single JSON object, and then sending that all at once to the user.

 [PostgreSQL]: https://www.postgresql.org/
 [Tiled]: http://www.mapeditor.org/